Please meet the summer galette that celebrates all the colors of the stone fruit rainbow!

 Other tips and tricks to prevent a soggy crust include brushing the bottom of the galette crust with egg whites, dusting it with flour, a layer of crushed cookies or cake crumbs, or spreading a thin layer of jam on the dough before piling the fruit on.

-Secret Trick for Rolling Dough Out
+Hack for Rolling Dough Out

 The secret is: there’s no need to roll the galette dough out in 1 whole piece then try to transfer it to a tart pan/baking tray.
 Especially in the summer months, the dough can get so warm, sticky and hard to work with so fast.